iCliniq Logo

 Hi doctor,

-I am 34 years old male.
+I am a 34-year-old male.
 I am married.
-My weight is 85 kilograms, and the height is 5 feet.
+My weight is 85 kilograms, and my height is 5 feet.
 My resting BP is 130/80 mmHg, and pulse is 80 beats per minute.
 I do not have any tension at my home or the office, and I am very relaxed.
-I am suffering from left side chest pain along with upper back pain (left side only) with left shoulder and sometimes with left-hand pain.
-When I bend my head forwards, I feel tightness and pain in the upper body and left shoulder backside.
+I am suffering from left side chest pain along with upper back pain (left side only), left shoulder, and sometimes with left-hand pain.
+When I bend my head forward, I feel tightness and pain in the upper body and the left shoulder.

-I have light-headedness, fatigue, and feel drowsy all over the day while sitting or standing.
+I have light-headedness, fatigue, and feel drowsy all day while sitting or standing.
 I have the pain on the left side for about three years.
 I underwent almost all tests, and all are normal.
 But the pain persists.
-I underwent heart tests including CT angiography and MRI brain.
+I underwent heart tests, including CT angiography and an MRI brain.
 All are normal.
-I am attaching my X-ray of cervical spine and ECG which I underwent two days back.
+I am attaching my X-ray of cervical spine and ECG, which I underwent two days back.
 Kindly suggest how to reduce my pain.

 Hi,